jacobmswisher/Geospatial-Analysis-with-ArcGIS-Online/Sections/Part4.md

 *Hint: after completing a table join, new options for the output feature layer will appear in the styles tool that will help you to complete this task.*

-If needed, you can find a sample workflow to solve this problem [here](https://github.com/jacobmswisher/Geospatial-Analysis-with-ArcGIS-Online/blob/main/Sections/Part6.md#table-join-practice-problem).
+If needed, view a [sample workflow](https://github.com/jacobmswisher/Geospatial-Analysis-with-ArcGIS-Online/blob/main/Sections/Part6.md#table-join-practice-problem) to solve this problem.

 ## Operation 2: Spatial Join